cHALLENGES

 • DVD Links

-A Kade Bolger video demonstration on how to make a wig stand may be viewed at https://www.youtube.com/watch?v=GY505_MmQ1o and his instructions are provided in the pdf below.
+If you want to try making a wigstand, there is a Kade Bolger video demonstration on how to make a wig stand on his YouTube channel, and his instructions are provided in the pdf below.

 Background and Details